kploesser/aws-cross-region-rds/README.md

-# Cross-Region Replication for RDS
+# Labs: Cross-Region Replication for RDS

 I was recently asked if you can you set up cross-region replication on an RDS database instance?
 Yes you can!

-Here is how!
+And here is how.

 # Motivation